Sombrero ameiva: Description

-It is superficially similar in coloration and scalation to Pholidoscelis atratus and Pholidoscelis corax, two other melanistic species also found on small, barren islands in the Caribbean.
-As both islands have similar habitats, this is likely the result of independent adaptation.
+It is superficially similar in coloration and scalation to P. atratus and P. corax, two other melanistic species also found on small, barren islands in the Caribbean.
+As the islands have similar habitats, this is likely the result of independent adaptation.

+Diet

-Its diet includes the eggs of ground-nesting birds.
+The diet of P. corvinus includes the eggs of ground-nesting birds.

 Conservation

 The Sombrero ameiva is listed as critically endangered on the IUCN Red List due to its limited distribution, an area less than 0.37 km2 in size.
 A 1999 study estimated between 396 and 461 individuals, including adults and juveniles, based on mark-recapture data.
 Although there are no permanent human settlements on Sombrero, increased rodent populations such as introduced mice may put pressure on the lizards.
 Flooding and sea level rise may also threaten the species.
-The population appears to be thriving, possibly due to its isolation from human activity.
+The population appeared to be thriving in the early 2000s, possibly due to its isolation from human activity, then crashed steeply to less than 100 individuals as of 2018 due to a combination of invasive species (primarily mice), severe hurricanes, and general environmental degradation.
+Mouse eradication and native plant restoration by conservation groups allowed the population to rebound to more than 1,600 individuals as of 2024.